sovit-123/SSD300-VGG11-on-Pascal-VOC-2005-Data/README.md

+*This is mainly intended for beginners in deep learning who are trying to get their hands on object detection and do not want to work on very huge datasets.*

+***Feel free to clone, download, change, distribute, and use the code any way you want.***

 ## <u>Project Directory Structure</u>

 Follow the below given structure while cloning this repo or setting up the project and you should be good to go,